TekGeek2003/TekGeek-Pong/README.md

 # TekGeek-Ping-Pong

-This is the code for my very first game
+TekGeek Ping Pong is the very first game that was made by game developer TekGeek